ivyclare/Java-Nanodegree/P01-Chatroom/README.md

 # Chat Room
 Complete the chat room application implementation using WebSocket.

+In this project, I built a web-based chat room application using Spring Boot and websocket components.
+Here, I implemented the message model and controller and used Thymeleaf to create web pages to build the user login flow and chat room interface.

 ## Background
 WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.